txt.lurk.org

 either Servus (who hosts one of our servers for free until now), or

-related projects we rely on.
-We are still trying to figure out how
+use and like when working on LURK.
+We are still trying to figure out

 before we have something that works.
 Fermentation.
 To be honest,